happypeter/LGCB/book/vim_start.md

  - `:wq` save and quit
  - `ZZ`  save and quit

-Maybe you do not know what know what is _normal mode_, do not worry I will explain soon.
+Maybe you do not know what is _normal mode_, do not worry I will explain soon.

 ## vimtutor